tckeijner/flash-cards/README.md

 choose to keep working with two separate router (user and decks), but to remove the card routes, since all cards are managed under the deck route.

-The updated design looks like this:
+The updated design in phase 2 looks like this:

 ![upd_diagram.png](upd_diagram.png)